 I have been putting together groupings of free printables that I think would look great in a vintage farmhouse room.
 I’ve even formatted them so they are easy to print.
 Click on the images below to open the blog post which contain these free printables.

 I also have noticed that Joanna Gaines in Fixer Upper has a lot of framed maps in her room and vintage architectural art.
 I have a Printables Pinterest Board.
 Here you will find lots of free printables, including maps.
 Maps of your local city, or a place dear to you is a great way to get inexpensive framed art with some meaning.
+I also have a step-by-step tutorial on printing large scale art (like maps) here.

 I hope that this blog post has helped someone who has been trying to get that farmhouse vintage look, or wants inspiration for DIY projects helping you along your way.
 Thank you for stopping by!
 If you’d like to see any more things that I have to share please like my Facebook page or follow my blog via wordpress or e-mail (below).
 If you would like to see what inspires me you can follow me on Pinterest.